Tākuta Ferris

 Tākuta "Doc" Ferris (born 1978) is a New Zealand politician, currently representing Te Tai Tonga in the New Zealand House of Representatives as an independent.
 He was elected at the 2023 general election as a Te Pāti Māori candidate.
 Ferris was expelled from the party in November 2025.

 Early life and career

-Ferris was born in 1978.
+Ferris was born in 1978 and was named after his father, Doc Ferris Snr.
+Ferris Snr got his name from the doctor, Dr. Romaine, that saved both his and his mother's lives during a difficult birth.
+Tākuta simply means 'doctor' in Māori.

 Piri Sciascia was his uncle.
 Ferris has a degree in Māori design and art, as well as a degree in mātauranga Māori, both from Te Wānanga o Raukawa.
 He is of the Ngāi Tahu, Ngāti Kuia, Ngāti Kahungunu and Ngāti Porou iwi.
 Ferris was a lecturer and adviser at Massey University's Manawatū campus.
 He describes himself as "a fisherman, a diver, and an artist".